GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 `service identity/idp start`

+## Force Authentication

+The Gluu Server supports force authentication out-of-the-box.
+Including `ForceAuthn=true` in the initial SAML request from the SP signals to the IDP that the user must reauthenticate, even if they already have a valid session at the server.
+This feature can be used to verify the user's identity prior to granting them access to highly protected resources.

+Upon receiving the SAML request with this flag, the IDP will invalidate its session for the user, then will issue a new OpenID Connect (OIDC) authorization request to oxAuth, including the `prompt=login` parameter.
+This parameter forces oxAuth to invalidate its session as well.
+The user will then follow the full authentication procedure.

 ## Create a Trust Relationship
 Follow these instructions to create a SAML TR in your Gluu Server:

 1. Go to `SAML` > `Trust Relationships`
 2. Click on `Add Trust Relationship`
 3. A new page will appear where you can provide all the required information to create a Trust Relationship(TR).

 ![newTR](../img/saml/samlfederationTR.png)

 A description of each field follows:

-- **Display Name**: Name of the Trust Relationship (it should be unique for every TR);
+- **Display Name**: Name of the Trust Relationship (it should be unique for every TR)
-- **Description**: Purpose of the TR and an SSO link can be added here;
+- **Description**: Purpose of the TR and an SSO link can be added here
+- **Entity Type**: You have two options to choose for entity type.
+    - *Single SP*
+    - *Federation/Aggregate*
 - **Metadata Type**: There are four available options to choose from.
 The correct Type depends on how the SP is delivering Metadata to your IDP.

     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.
     - *URI*: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.
     - *Federation*: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
-Fedeartion's TR must be created first for it to appear in this list.
+Federtion's TR must be created first for it to appear in this list.
 Learn more about working with a federation [below](#federation-configuration).

-!!!
-Note
-    If you plan on using the Generate method, please note the following:

-    - The URL is the hostname of the SP.
-    - You must provide a **non password protected** public certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
-    - After creating the Trust Relationship, download the generated configuration files from the `Download Shibboleth2 configuration files` link and place these configuration files inside your SP configuration.

 - **Released**: The SPs required attributes must be added to this panel.
 The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.